-Historians conduct research and analysis for governments, businesses, nonprofits, historical associations, and other organizations.
-They use a variety of sources in their work, including government and institutional records, newspapers, photographs, interviews, films, and unpublished manuscripts, such as personal diaries, letters, and other primary documents.
+Historians conduct research and analysis for governments, businesses, individuals, nonprofits, historical associations, and other organizations.
+They use a variety of sources in their work, including government and institutional records, newspapers, photographs, interviews, films, and unpublished manuscripts, such as personal diaries, letters, and other primary source documents.
 They also may process, catalog, and archive these documents and artifacts.

 Many historians present and interpret history in order to inform or build upon public knowledge of past events.
 They often trace and build a historical profile of a particular person, area, idea, organization, or event.
 Once their research is complete, they present their findings through articles, books, reports, exhibits, websites, and educational programs.

-|Professional, scientific, and technical services||21|
+|Professional, scientific, and technical services||25%|